bruzgus1/HTML-CSS-Milestone-Project/README.md

 The live link can be found here- (the link)

 ## Credits
-the people that helped on tge project
+the people that helped on the project